Network Representation Using Graph Root Distributions: Numerical examples

 The political books data records undirected links among $105$ political books with links defined by the co-purchase records on \texttt{Amazon.com}.
 This data set, available on Mark Newman's website\footnote{\url{http://www-personal.umich.edu/~mejn/netdata/}}, was collected by Krebs \citep{Krebs04} during the 2004 presidential election.
 The nodes have been manually labeled as one of the three categories: ``neutral'', ``liberal'', and ``conservative''.

 Given the three labeled classes, it seems natural to assume three significant eigen-components.
+However, the singular value thresholding rule indicates only two significant components, both with positive eigenvalues.
+Again, we also apply the SAS algorithm and the USVT probability matrix estimator with the threshold $1.005\sqrt{n}$ to this data set.

-However, the singular value thresholding rule, as shown in the top left plot of \Cref{fig:book}, indicates only two significant components, where both top components and the third one have positive eigenvalues.
-The truncated weighted spectral embedding of the first two components (upper right plot of \Cref{fig:book}) shows a two-component mixture with each component supported on a one-dimensional subspace, which strongly indicates a two-block DCBM.
-Moreover, the ``neutral'' class, plotted as green square points, appears near the intersection of the other two classes.
-Finally, we observe that the third eigen-component does not provide much information regarding the clustering of nodes, as shown in the bottom plots of \Cref{fig:book}.
+As shown in \Cref{fig:book}, the truncated weighted spectral embedding of the first two components (left plot of \Cref{fig:book}) shows a two-component mixture with each component supported on a one-dimensional subspace, which strongly indicates a two-block DCBM.
+The ``neutral'' class, plotted as green square points, appears near the intersection of the other two classes.
+The SAS estimator and the USVT probability matrix estimator do not explicitly indicate such subspace clustering structure.